Derivatives of the identity and generalizations of Milnor's invariants: Introduction

 \begin{cor} Let $P_1,\ldots, P_{k+1}$ be smooth closed manifolds of dimensions $p_1,\ldots, p_{k+1}$ respectively, and let $p=\sum_ip_i$.
 There is a $((k+1)(n-2)-p)$-connected map

 \end{cor}

 The multivariable manifold calculus of functors is a generalization due to the author and Voli\'{c} \cite{MV:Multi} of the manifold calculus of functors due to Weiss and Goodwillie \cite{W:EI1,GW:EI2}, built with the space of link maps in mind.
-What \refC{cormainthm} tells us is that there is a stable range description, in terms of bordism, of certain layers in the multivariable manifold calculus tower of link maps, and that this stable range description consists of a generalization of Koschorke and Milnor's invariants for link maps.
-This is covered in greater detail in \refS{Applications}, where we also compute some mapping space models for $L_{(1,1,\ldots, 1)}\Link(P_1,\ldots, P_{k+1};N)$ which involve maps of products of the $P_i$ into configuration spaces.
-This mirrors how Koschorke \cite{Kosch:Milnor} builds invariants of a $(k+1)$-component link map $f=\coprod_if_i:\coprod_i S^{p_i}\to \R^n$ from $\widehat{f}=\prod_if_i:\prod_iS^{p_i}\to C(k+1,\R^n)$, where the codomain of $\widehat{f}$ is the configuration space of $k+1$ points in $\R^n$.
+What \refC{cormainthm} tells us is that there is a stable range description, in terms of bordism, of certain layers in the multivariable manifold calculus tower of link maps, and that this stable range description, that is, the map $H_k$, admits a geometric interpretation as a generalization of Koschorke and Milnor's invariants for link maps.
+This is covered in greater detail in \refS{Applications}, where we also compute some mapping space models for $L_{\vec{1}}\Link\left(P_1,\ldots, P_{k+1};N\right)$ which involve maps of products of the $P_i$ into configuration spaces.
+These models mirror how Koschorke \cite{Kosch:Milnor} built his invariants of a $(k+1)$-component link map $f=\coprod_if_i:\coprod_i S^{p_i}\to \R^n$ from $\widehat{f}=\prod_if_i:\prod_iS^{p_i}\to C(k+1,\R^n)$, where the codomain of $\widehat{f}$ is the configuration space of $k+1$ points in $\R^n$.

 Bruce Williams and John Klein have independently discovered an invariant similar to our $H_k$.
 Here is the setup: Suppose $P_1,\ldots, P_k$ are embedded disjointly in a smooth manifold $N$.
 They study the problem of making a map $P_{k+1}\to N$ disjoint from the $P_i$.
-For a subset $S\subset \{1,\ldots, k\}$, let $P_S=\cup_{i\in\underline{k}-S} P_i$, and consider the diagram $S\mapsto\Map(P_{k+1},N-P_S)$.
-There is a map $\hofiber(\Map(P_{k+1},N-P_{\underline{k}})\to\holim_{S\neq\emptyset}\Map(P_{k+1},N-P_S))$ to a space similar to the codomain of $H_k$ (and equal to it in the case where $N=\R^n$), and they can show that it has a high connectivity, using different methods than we employ.
-Their methods are not available to us because we do not assume our link maps $\coprod_iP_i\to N$ are embeddings (Klein and Williams require all but $P_1$ be be embedded).
+For a subset $S\subset \{1,\ldots, k\}$, let $P_S=\cup_{i\in\underline{k}-S} P_i$, and consider the diagram $S\mapsto\Map\left(P_{k+1},N-P_S\right)$.
+There is a map $\hofiber\left(\Map\left(P_{k+1},N-P_{\underline{k}})\to\holim_{S\neq\emptyset}\Map(P_{k+1},N-P_S\right)\right)$ to a space similar to the codomain of $H_k$ (and equal to it in the case where $N=\R^n$), and they can show that it has a high connectivity, using different methods than we employ.
+Their methods are not available to us because we do not assume our link maps $\coprod_iP_i\to N$ are embeddings (Klein and Williams require all but $P_{k+1}$ be be embedded).